 - Price from

 Summary : This well-established expedition cruise offers you the ideal introduction to Antarctica.
 Departing and finishing in the port of Ushuaia in Argentina, the itinerary visits prime sites along the Antarctic Peninsula and the neighboring South Shetland Islands.
-This program will emphasize wildlife viewing, possible visits to scientific bases, and the breathtaking scenery with narrow waterways, glaciers, icebergs and rugged mountains.
-Experience adventure options, such as kayaking and snowshoeing, and take advantage of a photography program and onboard yoga classes.
+This program will emphasize wildlife viewing of penguins, whales and seals, possible visits to scientific bases, and breathtaking scenery with narrow waterways, glaciers, icebergs and rugged mountains.
+Experience adventure options, such as kayaking, camping, cross-country skiing, mountaineering and snowshoeing, and take advantage of an onboard photography program.

 Activities : Birding, Camping, Hiking, Kayaking, Photography

 Just-Released Offer Save up to 25% per person (up to $2,998).

 $5,995 to $15,995

 Arrive in Ushuaia, a small town at the "end of the world" surrounded by rugged peaks and glaciers, and transfer to your hotel.
 The following day, in the afternoon, the Expedition Team gets you settled aboard your ship as you sail into the Beagle Channel to start your Antarctic expedition.

 Embarkation will occur in the late afternoon, after which your vessel will sail down the historic Beagle Channel.
 This historic channel transects the Tierra del Fuego archipelago in the extreme south of South America.
 Expect an air of excitement as you depart for the world’s most southern continent!